eizadhamdan/GPT_from_scratch/README.md

 The bigram model is deliberately tiny.

-It uses a learned table where the previous character directly determines a distribution over the next character.
-In other words, it learns a simple transition model:
+It uses a learned table where the previous character directly determines a distribution over the next character:

 $$
 P(x_t \mid x_{t-1}).
 $$

-This is useful because nearly everything else in the project builds on the same core language-modeling idea:
+This makes the core language-modeling objective easy to see:

 > **Given context, predict the next token.**

-The difference is that GPT replaces the extremely limited notion of context in a bigram model with learned, context-dependent representations built using self-attention.
+GPT extends this idea by replacing the extremely limited bigram context with learned, context-dependent representations built using self-attention.

-See [`README_Bigram.md`](README_Bigram.md) for the implementation details.
+See [`01-bigram/README.md`](./01-bigram/README.md) for the implementation details.

 ---